Virtual Consultations504-447-6000

 To qualify for Supplemental Security Income (SSI) and Medicaid medical benefits, a person cannot exceed certain income and resource thresholds.
 An inheritance or other windfall can disqualify a person from these important governmental benefits.
 A special needs trust can solve this problem.

-Special needs trusts supplement government benefits and do not replace them.
-Some common ways funds from a special needs trust may be used include the following:
+Special needs trusts can supplement government benefits and do not replace them.
+Some common ways funds from a special needs trust may be used include:

 • Medical and dental expenses not covered by insurance